 Location: Start from either the Rakiura National Park entrance at Lee Bay, 5km from Oban, or from the Fern Gully car park, 2km beyond the Rakiura National Park Visitor Centre.

-One of the best places, and we mean best places, to see native New Zealand birds in the wild has to be on Ulva Island.
+One of the best places (and we mean the best places) to see native New Zealand birds in the wild has to be on Ulva Island.
 A 5-minute ferry from Golden Bay can take you over to the island connected with walking trails into ancient forest than has been left untouched.
-The island is pest free, meaning that bird life thrives here.
+The island is pest-free, meaning that bird life thrives here.
 Go early morning on the island and chances are, you’ll see a kiwi bird in the wild!

 3. Carve your own greenstone

 Visit Rakiura Jade to carve your own greenstone pendant on Stewart Island.
 Greenstone is a precious stone to the Maori culture, often carved into various designs with different meanings.
 Rakiura Jade guides you through carving your own design of Toki (see here for an example).

 Location: Elgin Terrace on the waterfront of Oban.